ideas, knowledge, and aspiration for a thriving democracy

 17871790179218281856

-Beginning in the early 1830s, a widening circle of women, and a few men, began encouraging greater participation by women in areas of society that were the exclusive domain of men.
-In particular, women’s roles started to grow alongside the growth of the movement to abolish slavery.
+Beginning in the early 1830s, a widening circle of women, and a few men, began encouraging greater participation by women in areas of society that were then the exclusive domain of men.
+In particular, women’s roles started to grow alongside the growth of the movement to abolish slavery and the push for prohibition.
 A woman’s right to vote became a primary focus.

 • Women begin to seek the right to vote